LiskArchive/lisk-legacy-docs/introduction.md

 Lisk Hub supports Ledger Nano hardware wallets.
 Support for more hardware wallet models is planned to add in future versions.

+Steps to connect your Ledger Nano with Lisk Hub:

+1. Connect and open your Ledger Nano
+2. Install the Lisk app on your Ledger Nano via [Ledger Live](https://www.ledger.com/pages/ledger-live).
+3. Open the Lisk Hub sign-in page.
+It should recognize your connected Ledger Nano, and offer an additional login method "Hardware login".
+4. Open the Lisk app on the Ledger Nano
+5. Click on the link named after your device after "Hardware login"
+6. Pick your account on the "Accounts on Ledger" page.

+The login page with recognized hardware wallet device.

 ![hub-ledger-login](assets/ledger-hub.png "hub-settings")

+If you see this page, Lisk Hub is successfully connected to your Ledger device.

 ![hub-ledger-accounts](assets/ledger-nano-accounts.png "hub-settings")